meist84/PUBG-Afk-Credit-Bot/README.md

 # PUBG-Afk-Farm-Bot
 This program will loop always.
 I'm testing...
+To end it close the program or move your mouse to the top left of the screen!
 Updating daily!